spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 3. Update the size from one (1) to three (3).

 4. The PCG upgrade begins shortly after the update.
-Two new nodes are created on vSphere and the PCG is upgraded to a 3-node cluster.
+Two new nodes are created on vSphere, and the PCG is upgraded to a three-node cluster.

 <InfoBox>
 Scaling a 3-node cluster down to a 1-node cluster is not permitted.<p></p> A load balancer instance is launched even for a 1-node PCG to support future expansion.